RaphaelItotia/Flat-file-to-SQL-via-Excel/README.md

 ![power query](images/power_query.png)
 ![Transformed file](images/transformed.png)

-### Create SQL Schema:
+### Load the data into an SQL database:
 I used the **Microsoft SQL Server**.

-Open your SQL database management tool (e.g., MySQL Workbench, pgAdmin for PostgreSQL, SQL Server Management Studio for SQL Server).
+1. Open your SQL database management tool (e.g., MySQL Workbench, pgAdmin for PostgreSQL, SQL Server Management Studio for SQL Server).
-Connect to your database.
+2. Click on "New Query" and create your database.
+3. After creating and activating it, right click on your database name, click "Tasks", then "Import flat file".

 This outline should help you get started with converting your flat file data to SQL using Excel.
 If you need more detailed instructions or assistance with any specific step, feel free to ask!